Skip to main content

 Op Eds

 I support the troops, their families, and those who have sacrificed so much in this war.
 And, as a member of the Defense Subcommittee of the House Appropriations Committee, I am committed to making sure our troops in Iraq and Afghanistan get everything they need -- every dollar, every dime, and every penny.
+It is the number one priority of the Subcommittee to keep the troops safe, properly equipped, and in a position to return home safely.
+But, like others who supported the Iraq efforts in the past, I have serious reservations about the President’s new way forward.

 Issues:Building Our CommunitiesSenior CitizensHomeland SecurityArmed ServicesForeign AffairsVeterans